Anastacia-M/MovieData/README.md

 This data analysis project aims to analyze movie performance and trends from 2012 to 2016, identifying patterns, making data-driven recommendations, and enhancing our understanding of the industry's dynamics.

 ### Data Sources
-The primary dataset for this analysis is the "Movies Data Homework_initial_data.xmls" file, which includes comprehensive details on each movie's performance, director, actors, release date, and other relevant information.
+The primary dataset for this analysis is the "Movies Data_source.xmls" file, which includes comprehensive details on each movie's performance, director, actors, release date, and other relevant information.

 ### Tools
 -	Power query: Used for Data cleaning and preparation